-- As soon as the list of faulty drivers appears on the screen, take a quick preview and select the ones you wish to update.
+- When the list of faulty drivers appears on the screen, take a quick preview and select the ones you wish to update.
 You can also consider installing batch updates for all the problematic drivers simultaneously.

-Using Advanced Driver Updater is undoubtedly the simplest and quickest solution for Wi-Fi networks not showing up in Windows 10.
-Besides this, Advanced Driver Updater helps your machine and laptop to function well and prevent Wi-Fi or Bluetooth glitches.
+Using Advanced Driver Updater is undoubtedly the most straightforward and quickest solution for Wi-Fi networks not showing up in Windows 10.
+Besides this, Advanced Driver Updater helps your machine and laptop function well and prevents Wi-Fi or Bluetooth glitches.

 Method 5: Reset Modem or Router

-For Wi-Fi not showing up on the laptop, there might be a problem with the router’s end and not your PC/laptop.
+For Wi-Fi not showing up on the laptop, there might be a problem with the router’s end, not your PC/laptop.
 So first try to turn the switch off and then turn it on.
 Wait for a few seconds and check again.
-If your computer or laptop is not showing Wi-Fi, consider resetting the router or modem.
+Consider resetting the router or modem if your computer or laptop is not showing Wi-Fi.

 It would take some time to get the job done.
-Further, after resetting, you need to configure the settings of the router and modem again.
+Further, after resetting, you need to configure the router’s settings and modem again.
 You can check with the device manual or read the information on the manufacturer’s website to learn the process.

 Method 6: Turn On the WLAN AutoConfig Service

 This is undoubtedly an advanced solution, but it will help you to fix “Laptop not connecting to Wi-Fi on Windows 10” in a couple of clicks.

 - Press Windows + R simultaneously to invoke Run.

 - Type “Services.msc” in the Run box and click “OK”